Brig. Gen. Robinson Robbie Risner

 Brig.
 Gen. James Robinson "Robbie" Risner (January 16, 1925 – October 22, 2013)

-Robbie enlisted in the United States Army Air Forces as an aviation cadet in April, 1943, and attended flight training at Williams Field, Arizona, where he was awarded his pilot wings and a commission as 2nd Lieutenant in May 1944.
+Robbie enlisted in the United States Army Air Forces as an aviation cadet in April 1943, attended flight training at Williams Field, Arizona, where he was awarded his pilot wings and a commission as 2nd Lieutenant in May 1944.
 He completed transition training in P-40 Warhawk and P-39 Airacobra fighters before being assigned to the 30th Fighter Squadron in Panama.

 Risner's determination to be assigned to a combat unit was nearly ended when on his last day before going overseas he broke his hand and wrist falling from a horse.
-Robinson deliberately concealed the injury, which would have grounded him, until able to convince a flight surgeon that the injury had healed.
+Robinson deliberately concealed the injury, which would have grounded him, until he was able to convince a flight surgeon that the injury had healed.
 He actually had his cast removed to fly his first mission.

 He arrived in Korea on May 10, 1952, assigned to the 15th Reconnaissance Squadron at Kimpo Air Base.
 In June, when the 336th Fighter-Interceptor Squadron, also at Kimpo, sought experienced pilots, he arranged a transfer to 4th Fighter Wing through the intervention of a former OKANG associate.
 Risner was often assigned to fly an F-86E-10, nicknamed Ohio Mike and bearing a large cartoon rendition of Bugs Bunny as nose art.